mustafa-art/Sliceclick/README.md

-# Investigate the absense for medical appointment
+# Investigate the absence for medical appointment